 [Regulation 33 inserted in Gazette 2 Feb 1996 p.
 391.]

+34A.
+Fees for approvals and renewals of approvals as stock agent

+(1) The fees set out in Schedule 6 Part 2A are payable in respect of —

+(a) the grant of an approval to act as a stock agent;

+(b) the renewal of an approval to act as a stock agent;

+(c) a late application for renewal of an approval to act as a stock agent.

+(2) Despite subregulation (1), if the duration of an approval to act as a stock agent, when granted, will be 11 months or less, the fee payable is to be determined in accordance with subregulation (3) or (4), as the case requires.

+(3) The fee payable for the grant of an approval, if the duration of the approval will be one month or more, is the amount calculated in accordance with the following formula —

+where —

+A is the fee payable under subregulation (1)(a); and

+B is the number of whole months for which the approval is to be granted.

+(4) The fee set out in Schedule 6 Part 2A is payable for the grant of an approval, if the duration of the approval will be less than one month.

+[Regulation 34A inserted in Gazette 6 Dec 2011 p.
+5180-1.]

+34B.
+Fees for parking permits in Muchea Livestock Centre

+The fees set out in Schedule 6 Part 2B are payable in respect of the issue of parking permits under regulation 33N.

+[Regulation 34B inserted in Gazette 6 Dec 2011 p.
+5181.]

 34. Muchea Livestock Centre fees

 (1) The fees set out in Part 2 of Schedule 6 are payable in respect of stock yarded in the Muchea Livestock Centre for sale.

+(2A) A fee is payable under subregulation (1) whether the stock is sold by auction or by private sale.

 (2) Subject to subregulations (3A) and (3B), the fees set out in Schedule 6 Part 3 are payable —

-(a) in respect of stock yarded for transhipment; and
+(a) in respect of stock yarded for transhipment in the Muchea Livestock Centre; and

 (b) for each period of 24 hours (or part of such period) during which the stock is yarded for transhipment.

-(3A) Subject to subregulation (3B), a fee of $0.41 per head is payable in respect of cattle, calves or horses yarded for transhipment for a period of less than 6 hours.
+(3A) Subject to subregulation (3B), a fee of $0.41 per head is payable in respect of cattle, calves or horses yarded for transhipment in the Muchea Livestock Centre for a period of less than 6 hours.

 (3B) If the aggregate amount of the fees that would be payable under subregulation (2) or (3A) in respect of particular stock is less than $5.00, then an aggregate fee of $5.00 is payable instead.